Wisdom Tooth Extractions - Arlington Heights, IL

 Why Choose Westgate Dental Care for Wisdom Tooth Extractions?

-Dental Sedation
+- Dental Sedation Methods Available

-Pain-Free Wisdom
+- Pain-Free Wisdom Tooth Extractions

-Experienced Team
+- Experienced Team of Dental Professionals

 Why Are Wisdom Teeth Extracted?

 Wisdom teeth are your third set of molars that typically develop in your late teens or early twenties.
-Sometimes, patients are able to keep their wisdom teeth without any problems, but typically, the jawbone doesn’t have enough space to accommodate them.
+Sometimes, patients can keep their wisdom teeth without any problems, but typically, the jawbone doesn’t have enough space to accommodate them.
 This can cause problems if they aren’t removed, leading to impacted teeth, where the molars can’t fully break through the gums.
 We also extract wisdom teeth for these common reasons:

 - Crowding can cause damage to other teeth